 The museum has won several awards because of its authenticity.
 The original equipment is in still in working order so it is easy to imagine working here in Edwardian times.

 One of our experts will be your guide and show you how the tin was processed using the original historic equipment.
 In order to transform ore into processed tin, the rock removed from the ground is pulverized with Stamps and dressed to get a rough separation of the ore from the rock.
 Other machinery is needed to concentrate the ore and remove impurities such as arsenic.

-Find out about John Harris, the poet who was born in 1820 near Camborne.
+Find out about John Harris, the poet who was born nearby in 1820.
 During his time as a miner, he combined working underground with writing powerful poetry concentrating on the landscape around Carn Brea.
-At the start of his writing he could not afford pen and paper and had to use blackberry juice for ink and grocery wrappers for paper.

 Come and see some of the stunning underground photographs taken by John Charles Burrow between 1893 and 1905.
 At the turn of the 20th century, King Edward was one of the most photographed mines in Cornwall.

-Our new Winder and Compressor house was opened in 2010.
+Our Winder and Compressor house contains an exhibition dedicated to the story of Holman Brothers of Camborne.
 Alongside the mining industry in Cornwall, there evolved an industry manufacturing specialised mining equipment.
 Holman airleg drills and compressors were used in the mining industry all over the world.
-The new building contains an exhibition dedicated to the story of Holman Brothers of Camborne.

 School parties are most welcome and we operate a ‘Loan Box’ scheme for teachers to use for preparing their class before their visit.
 There is also a well-stocked bookshop.

 The museum and the mill are under cover making this a great attraction for a wet day.